BabyParameshwarN/Carpooling_website_project/README.md

 Real-time Notifications: Notify users of new carpool opportunities and ride updates.
 Google Maps API: Add map visualization for ride routes.
 Admin Panel: Implement an admin dashboard for managing users and rides.
-This description is concise, informative, and well-suited for a GitHub README file.
-It highlights the key features, technologies, and instructions on how to set up and use the Carpooling System.
-Adjust any specific project details as necessary.